Porto Santo Island

-The municipality of Porto Santo occupies the entire island and small neighboring islands.
+The municipality of Porto Santo occupies the entire island and small neighbouring islands.
 It was elevated to city status on 6 August 1996.
 The sole parish of the municipality is also named Porto Santo.
-The population in 2011 was 5,483, in an area of 42.59 km².
+The population in 2011 was 5,483, in an area of 42.59 km2.
 The main settlement on the island is Vila Baleira.

 History

 It appears that some knowledge of Atlantic islands, such as Madeira, existed before the discovery and settlement of these lands, as the islands appear on maps as early as 1339.
 From a portolan dating to 1351, and preserved in Florence, Italy, it would appear that the islands of Madeira had been discovered long before being claimed by the Portuguese expedition of 1418.
 In Libro del Conocimiento (1348–1349), a Castilian monk also identified the location of the islands in their present location, with the names Leiname (modern Italian legname with the same meaning as Portuguese madeira, "wood"), Diserta and Puerto Santo.
 Indeed, the move by Portugal to claim the Madeiran islands was probably a response to Spain's efforts at the time to claim and subdue the Canary Islands.

-However, humans never recorded the discovery of Porto Santo Island or the other Madeira islands until 1418, when Porto Santo was accidentally discovered after captains were storm blown into its sheltered harbor.
+However, humans never recorded the discovery of Porto Santo Island or the other Madeira islands until 1418 when captains were storm blown into its sheltered harbor.
 They were in the service of Infante Henrique of Portugal.
 João Gonçalves Zarco and Tristão Vaz Teixeira had been ordered by King John I to discover new territory west of Africa and had been sent off-course by a storm while making the volta do mar westward swing return voyage.
 The island's name Porto Santo (en: "Holy Harbour") was derived from the sailors' stories of their discovery of a sheltered bay during the tempest, which was interpreted as divine deliverance.
 The first Portuguese settlers arrived in the 1420s.

 Bartolomeu Perestrelo, a member of the team that later explored the Madeira Islands, became the first Captain-donatário of Porto Santo, by royal award in November 1445.
 It was he who released a female rabbit that had littered on the voyage, with her offspring, which multiplied catastrophically in a xeric island ecosystem that had evolved in isolation and had never known a flightless mammal.
 The loss of the native flora laid the island slopes open to erosion and colonization by European weeds that accompanied the settlers.

 During the first centuries of settlement, life on Porto Santo was harsh, owing to the scarcity of potable water and the depredations of feral rabbits; there were also constant attacks by Barbary Coast pirates and French privateers.

+In 1617 Barbary Pirates took 663 of the island's inhabitants as slaves following their Sack of Madeira.

 The New World explorer Christopher Columbus married the Portuguese noblewoman Filipa Moniz Perestrelo, the daughter of Bartolomeu Perestrelo.
 For a while they lived on Porto Santo.
 The home is now a museum.